artsvuni/FFKit/README.md

 ![StatusBar preview](FFKit.framer/modules/FFKit/components/StatusBar/preview/StatusBar.jpg)

 FFKit includes a status bar component.
-It has two color modes and automaticly can switch a design from iPhoneX and iPhone 8/7/6 or lower.
+It has two color modes and automatically can switch a design from iPhoneX and iPhone 8/7/6 or lower.

 #### Properties ⚙️

 -   `updateTime` enable updating time in a status bar.
 Could be `true` or `false`
--   `signalIcon`, `wifiIcon`, `batteryIcon` servise icons.
+-   `signalIcon`, `wifiIcon`, `batteryIcon` service icons.
 To change them just place your SVG icons inside the component folder "assets" and type the name for each one.

 #### Methods **()**